top of page

 9. Handle Legal and Financial Details Early

 Wills, estate documents, and account closures can feel cold in contrast to the emotional work, but they are essential.
-Tending to these practical tasks helps ease the weight of uncertainty and streamlines the rest of the process.
+Tending to these practical tasks helps ease the weight of uncertainty and supports the process of decluttering after a loved one dies.

 10. Create a Supportive Atmosphere

 Small touches make a difference.
 Open windows for fresh air.
 Play calming music.
 Burn Palo Santo or Frankincense.
-A peaceful setting can turn a painful task into a sacred ritual of remembrance and release.
+A peaceful setting can turn a painful task into a sacred ritual of remembrance and release—one that supports healing as you continue decluttering after a loved one dies.

 Final Thoughts

-There is no “right way” to declutter after a loved one dies.
+There is no “right way” to approach decluttering after a loved one dies.
 This is your journey—go at your own pace, honor your emotions, and let your choices reflect love, not obligation.
-Through each thoughtful decision, you are not only creating space in your home but also honoring the legacy and memories that live on.
+Through each thoughtful decision, you create space in your home while honoring the legacy and memories that live on.

 ~Nathalie xoxo